mbasa/McpLocationService/README.md

 # MCP Location Services for LLM

 This Model Context Protocol (MCP) Server allows a LLM to call [pgGeocoder](http://github.com/mbasa/pgGeocoder) Japanese Geocoder to `geocode` addresses as well as `reverse geocode` coordinates.
-It also allows the LLM to call [pgrServer](https://github.com/mbasa/pgrServer)(a fast Routing service) to return the `driving distance` between two coordinates after performing a Dijkstra shortest path search.
+It also allows the LLM to call [pgrServer](https://github.com/mbasa/pgrServer)(a fast Routing service) to return the `driving distance` and the `path` between two coordinates after performing a Dijkstra shortest path search.

 ### Installation